-The Padres con GANAS (Parents with Desire) program targets Hispanic/Latino English and Spanish speaking special needs community and their families in the Coachella Valley.
+Grants Committee Recommendation: To approve \$15,000 of their request and award a Technical Assistance Grant community and their families in the Coachella Valley.
 GANAS educates and trains parents to advocate for their loved ones.
 The two peer-mentors have a combined experience of over 17 years working with the target population educating and training on service navigation to improve their loved one's quality of life so they could live to their fullest potential.
 The project will use quantitative data at an individual level to monitor progress of specific skills and track the increase in service access.
 The program design is as follows: